Quantitative propagation of chaos for 2D stochastic vortex model on the whole space under moderate interactions: Abstract

 \section{Abstract}

-We derive quantitative estimates for the stochastic 2D vortex model on the whole Euclidean space from stochastic particle systems driven by individual and environmental noises, obtaining pathwise quantitative bounds in the terms of relative entropy.
-The main novelties lie in the application of the Donsker–Varadhan inequality within the framework of moderately interacting particle systems to handle the nonlinear terms, as well as in the introduction of localization techniques combined with a probabilistic data setting, in order to derive estimates for the quadratic variation terms.
-Moreover, we prove the existence of a suitable solution to the aforementioned model.
+We derive the stochastic 2D vortex model on the whole Euclidean space from moderately interacting particle systems driven by individual and environmental noises, obtaining quantitative estimates in the sense of the entropy and energy functionals.
+The main novelties lie in combining the control of the Fisher information of the particle system with the Ladyzhenskaya and Donsker–Varadhan inequalities, as well as localization techniques within the probabilistic data setting, to address the nonlinearity and quadratic variation arising from Itô's formula.
+Moreover, we construct a suitable solution for the limiting process.